rackerlabs/technical-blog/content/blog/2022/2022-05-05-reducing-deployment-process-execution-time-in-gcp/index.md

 comments: true
 author: Anka Rao Ambepalli
 authorAvatar: 'https://secure.gravatar.com/avatar/0b7d874d1ea3632a745e612bcb4eca3a'
-bio: "[19:41] Anka Rao Ambepalli
-I have total of 8 years experience in IT industry.
+bio: "I have total of 8 years experience in IT industry.
 I have good exposure to Bigdata and cloud technologies.
 Extensively worked on creating data pipelines in airflow and have good data analytics skills."
 published: true
 authorIsRacker: true
 categories: